samina-shameem/chat_app/Task.md

 - Only show the "Register" & "Login" pages when the user is logged out.

 **Register.jsx:**
-- The user must register first.
+- [x] The user must register first.
-- The username must be unique.
+- [x] The username must be unique.
 If a username already exists, display the API error message: “Username or email already exists.”
-- If registration is successful, provide feedback to the user and automatically redirect them to "Login."
+- [x] If registration is successful, provide feedback to the user and automatically redirect them to "Login."

 **Login.jsx:**
-- If incorrect login details are provided, display the API error message: “Invalid credentials.”
+- [TODO] If incorrect login details are provided, display the API error message: “Invalid credentials.”
 You can clarify this on the client-side if you wish.
-- On successful login, save the token along with other information like id, user, and avatar in state and/or session/localStorage.
+- [TODO] On successful login, save the token along with other information like id, user, and avatar in state and/or session/localStorage.
-- The user should remain logged in even after reloading the page.
+- [TODO] The user should remain logged in even after reloading the page.
-- Display the username and avatar somewhere on the page when logged in.
+- [TODO] Display the username and avatar somewhere on the page when logged in.
 Note: Avatar in the database is a varchar(255) that can represent a string, such as a URL to an image, e.g., https://i.pravatar.cc/200.

-- Implement a CSP policy on the client that allows one or more domains whitelisted for images – based on the avatar URL you choose, e.g.:
+- [TODO] Implement a CSP policy on the client that allows one or more domains whitelisted for images – based on the avatar URL you choose, e.g.:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src 'self' https://i.pravatar.cc https://freeimage.host;">
 ```

-- Redirect to "Chat.jsx" upon successful login.
+- [x] Redirect to "Chat.jsx" upon successful login.

 **Chat.jsx:**
-- Display all messages.
+- [TODO] Display all messages.
-- All messages belonging to the logged-in user should be displayed on the right side.
+- [TODO] All messages belonging to the logged-in user should be displayed on the right side.
-- All other messages should be displayed on the left side.
+- [TODO] All other messages should be displayed on the left side.
-- The user should be able to create new messages.
+- [TODO] The user should be able to create new messages.
-  - Sanitize the content in some way.
+  - [TODO] Sanitize the content in some way.
-- The user should be able to delete existing messages.
+- [TODO] The user should be able to delete existing messages.

 **SideNav.jsx:**
-- Display via a side navigation, see this example: https://t.ly/PFbQq.
+- [TODO] Display via a side navigation, see this example: https://t.ly/PFbQq.
   - Tips: https://t.ly/iaWJa
-- Only show a logout button that logs out, clears the token, and redirects to the Login page.
+- [TODO] Only show a logout button that logs out, clears the token, and redirects to the Login page.

 **General:**
-- You need to host the app on Netlify.
+- [TODO] You need to host the app on Netlify.
 Change the site name to something you like.
 This is to practice hosting and avoid CORS issues, as I've configured the server to whitelist Netlify. 😏

 **Design**
-- Apply an appropriate framework and/or custom CSS to give your application a stylish design.
+- [x] Apply an appropriate framework and/or custom CSS to give your application a stylish design.

 **Grading**
 - You will be graded individually.